johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

 This creates another problem for using DDNS Updates for managing delegation information.

+Both problems are addressed by the proposed mechanism for locating the recipient of a generalized NOTIFY.

 # How to Locate The Target for a generalized NOTIFY.